-Tepui tents have been acquired by Thule Group recently and have become Thule Tepui Tents.
+Tepui tents have been acquired by the Thule tent manufacturer Group recently and have become Thule Tepui Tents.
 However, the quality and usability are quite good like before.

-Like other quality rooftop tents I’ve listed here, this Thule Tepui tent also offers a comfortable tenting experience by protecting inside from outside materials quite effectively.
+Like other quality Tacoma roof top tents I’ve listed here, this Thule Tepui kukenam tent also offers a comfortable tenting experience by protecting inside from outside materials quite effectively.

 As it includes a high-density foam mattress, you don’t have to buy an extra memory foam in this case which I believe makes it stand out from the rest.
 However, buying an extra memory foam would take the comfort to the next level for sure.

 Except for the few drawbacks I mentioned above, It ensures every other feature to consider it to be a great choice for outdoor adventures.
 It’s not crap by any means.
 The price is reasonable.
 It’s durable too.